 200 million vaccine doses administered in India

-New Delhi: The total number of doses of vaccines administered across India crossed 200 million on Wednesday, in a significant landmark for the country’s inoculation campaign.
+The total number of doses of vaccines administered across India crossed 200 million on Wednesday, a significant landmark for the country’s inoculation campaign.

 Till 7pm on Wednesday, India has administered 200,494,991 doses of the vaccine to nearly 157 million (156,999,310) people across the country, according to Union health ministry data.
 Of these, 113.5 million people have received just the first dose, while another 43.5 million people have been fully vaccinated, data shows.